List of Falcon 9 and Falcon Heavy launches

 Designed and operated by SpaceX, the Falcon 9 family includes the retired versions Falcon 9 v1.0, launched five times from June 2010 to March 2013; Falcon 9 v1.1, launched 15 times from September 2013 to January 2016; and Falcon 9 v1.2 "Full Thrust" (blocks 3 and 4), launched 36 times from December 2015 to June 2018.
 The active "Full Thrust" variant Falcon 9 Block 5 has launched times since May 2018.
 Falcon Heavy, a heavy-lift derivative of Falcon 9, combining a strengthened central core with two Falcon 9 first stages as side boosters has launched times since February 2018.

 Falcon 9 at Dish Network's Littleton, Colorado office.

 The Falcon design features reusable first-stage boosters, which land either on a ground pad near the launch site or on a drone ship at sea.
 In December 2015, Falcon 9 became the first rocket to land propulsively after delivering a payload into orbit.
 This reusability results in significantly reduced launch costs, as the cost of the first stage constitutes the majority of the cost of a new rocket.
 Falcon family boosters have successfully landed times in attempts.
 A total of boosters have flown multiple missions, with a record of missions by a booster, B1067.
-SpaceX has also reflown fairing halves more than 300 times, with SN185 (34 times; 2nd most reflown rocket part to space (Note: only trailing behind Space Shuttle Discovery, being reflown 39 times)) and SN168 (30 times) being the most reflown active and passive fairing halves respectively.
+SpaceX has also reflown fairing halves more than 300 times, with SN168 (40 times; the most reflown rocket stage to space) and SN155 (39 times) being the most reflown passive and active fairing halves respectively.

 Typical missions include launches of SpaceX's Starlink satellites (accounting for a majority of the Falcon manifest since January 2020), Dragon crew and cargo missions to the International Space Station, and launches of commercial and military satellites to LEO, polar, and geosynchronous orbits.
 The heaviest payload launched on Falcon is a batch of 24 Starlink V2-Mini satellites weighing about 17500 kg total, first flown in February 2024, landing on JRTI.
 The heaviest payload launched to geostationary transfer orbit (GTO) was the 9200 kg Jupiter-3 on July 29, 2023.
 Launches to higher orbits have included DSCOVR and IMAP to Sun–Earth Lagrange point L_{1}, TESS to a lunar flyby, a Tesla Roadster demonstration payload to a heliocentric orbit extending past the orbit of Mars, DART and Hera to the asteroid Didymos, Euclid to Sun-Earth Lagrange point L_{2}, Psyche to the asteroid 16 Psyche, and Europa Clipper to Europa (a moon of Jupiter).